What is gynecomastia surgery?

 How should I prepare for gynecomastia surgery?

-I usually tell my patients to eat healthy and exercise regularly and avoid medications and herbal supplements that might cause bleeding.
+During consultation with Dr. Wallach, he usually tells his patients to eat healthy and exercise regularly and avoid medications and herbal supplements that might cause bleeding.

 What are the steps of a gynecomastia procedure?